Hideaway Hills homeowners file federal lawsuit against Meade County

 Geotechnical studies paid for by the Fitzgerald Law Firm show there could be water flowing through the abandoned mine and toward Interstate 90 and there is the potential for future sinkholes.

-Four counts are listed in the complaint, stating the county violated the Fourth, Fifth and Fourteenth Amendments in the United State Constitution and Article VI of the South Dakota's state Constitution.
+Four counts are listed in the complaint, stating the county violated the Fourth, Fifth and Fourteenth Amendments in the United States Constitution and Article VI of the South Dakota state Constitution.

 Count One in the complaint claims a violation of the Fourth and Fourteenth Amendments.